ronnitburman/SYDE675-ReproducibilityChallenge-2022/README.md

 Listed code repositories are MIT-licensed as open-source for academic research.

+For the original paper, we have uploaded a python notebook with the code to run demo for human_face using the pretrained model (included here).
 For testing the implementation using PCA we have attached the code PCA_Test.py

 ### Dataset